Chaucer's Retraction

-It is not clear whether these are sincere declarations of remorse on Chaucer's part or a continuation of the theme of penitence from The Parson's Tale.
-It is not even certain if the retraction was an integral part of the Canterbury Tales or if it was the equivalent of a death bed confession which became attached to this his most popular work.
+It is not clear whether this declaration of remorse on Chaucer's part was intended as sincere or ironic.
+It is not even certain if the retraction was an integral part of the Canterbury Tales or if it was the equivalent of a deathbed confession which later was attached to the Canterbury Tales, his most popular work.
+It appears in many of the best manuscripts dating from just a decade or two after Chaucer's death, including the Harleian and Ellesmere; however, it is absent from the Hengwrt manuscript.